SashaMalysheva/Numerical-methods-course-2017/README.md

-Generate an algebraic equation, find the roots, count all four boundaries for the roots.
-Change the coefficient slightly and look at how the roots have changed because of this.
-Round off all the calculations and see how the roots have changed because of this.
-Now everything is the same, but we have roots, we restore the coefficients by them.
+Take the equation and the method of finding the roots of your version, do it.
+Calculate the number of function calls depending on the accuracy